Yes, you can wrap block elements inside an anchors

 I saw this a lot but few developpers knows about it (there is still questions about this on StackOverflow).

-HTML5 introduce an awesome change in the a
+HTML5 introduce an awesome change in the a element.
+From

 the spec:

-element is now allowed to also contain flow content (essentially, what was in previous versions referred to as block content)—if the parent element of that instance of thea
+Although previous versions of HTML restricted theaelement to only containing phrasing content (essentially, what was in previous versions referred to as inline content), theaelement is now transparent; that is, an instance of theaelement is now allowed to also contain flow content (essentially, what was in previous versions referred to as block content)—if the parent element of that instance of theaelement is an element that is allowed to contain flow content.

 Now, you knows.
 Happy new year too!